 Biting Fangs.
 Your canines are sharp and capable of puncturing the flesh of your victims.
 You may make an unarmed strike to bite a victim, dealing 1d4 damage.
 Once per long rest, you may also regain points equal to the total damage dealt.

 Vampiric Magnetism.
 You are capable of manipulating the living through your natural charisma.
 You are proficient in Persuasion checks.
 In addition, you are proficient in Animal Handling checks involving bats, wolves and other animals associated with vampirism.
 As a campaign option, the DM may designate certain creatures to fit your bonus, depending on where the dhampir hails from.
 Upon reaching level 3, you gain an additional talent.
 Once per long rest, you may impose your will on another creature.
 The creature must be a humanoid or beast.
+This effect acts like a Charm Person/Animal Friendship spell, except it’s a natural ability instead of a spell..
 At level 9, this may affect any creature that is not immune to charming effects.

 The hungry, the wracking pain, the raw desire.
 These are the things that the ghoul touched face.
 While not true ghouls, and not nearly as deformed, they suffer similar delusions of the mind.
 However, some are more than capable of channeling their strange thoughts… usually into violence.
 Luckily, adventurers tend to be quite violent at times.